Minerals Council of Australia

 Most jobs in mining will be enhanced by technological innovation.
 Surveyors, field geologists and drill operators will still be in demand, but with these jobs revolutionised by artificial intelligence, drones, driverless vehicles and remote-controlled systems

-Are there any aspects of the mining industry that you don’t think will be impacted by technological innovations?
+Are there any aspects of the mining industry that you don’t think will be affected by technological innovations?

 Traditional jobs are also increasingly being augmented with new technology – for example, a shot-firer working on a drilling team will have the opportunity in Australia’s future minerals workforce to use drone technology to monitor automated rigs.
 Mining engineers are already upskilling to include areas such as change management and communication.